grutex/Heart-Failure-Death-Prediction-with-Machine-Learning/README.md

+# About
+This project builds upon the work presented by _Merlin Alex_ & _Maheen Hasib_ in "Prediction Of Heart Failure Patient Survival Using Machine Learning"<https://ojs.aaai.org/index.php/AAAI-SS/article/view/36050>, using their methodology as a primary basis for our analysis.

 # Heart-Failure-Survival-Prediction-with-Machine-Learning
 📊 A Beat Ahead: ML in Cardiology.
 Using the power of Machine Learning to illuminate the shadows of Heart Failure.
 Turning data into a lifeline by predicting mortality with precision and care.